 His defense lawyers appealed the case and the appeal was heard on 6 October 2016, but on May 31, 2017, the United States Court of Appeals for the Second Circuit denied the appeal and confirmed the conviction.

-Two FBI agents involved in the investigations were sentenced (one for six and the other for six and a half years) for stealing funds from the site, exploiting their access to hijack staffers' accounts.
+Two FBI agents who were involved in the investigations were sentenced (one for six and the other for six and a half years) for stealing funds from the site, exploiting their access to hijack staffers' accounts.
 One had extorted Ulbricht using a pseudonym and sold his information about law enforcement's investigation into the Silk Road.
 Both pleaded guilty.